vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-Nothing really special here, it works the same way as interger type.
+Nothing extraordinary here, it works the same way as integer type.

 ### color
 Color -- most used type in CSS, it makes the Web brighter.